izivkov/GShockTimeServer/README.md

 ### Connecting Your Watch

 Short-press the **lower-right** or long-press the **lower-left** button on your G-Shock watch to connect.
-The watch will connect the its correct time will be set by the server.
+The watch will connect and its correct time will be set by the server.
 The watch then will be disconnected.
-If you use the **lower-left** buton, in addition to setting time, the display on the Pi device will be updated with information about the current state of the watch. **lower-right** button will just update the time.
+If you use the **lower-left** button, in addition to setting time, the display on the Pi device will be updated with information about the current state of the watch. **lower-right** button will just update the time.

-If your watch is set for auto-update time, the watch will connect automaticlly and update its time every 6 hours.
+If your watch is set for auto-update time, the watch will connect automatically and update its time every 6 hours.

 ## Adding a Display

 ### Running the Display Script

-If you have not set the serivce to start your server at boot time, you can start it manually:
+If you have not set the service to start your server at boot time, you can start it manually:

 ```bash
 python3 src/gshock_server_display.py [--fine-adjustment-secs SECS] --display [waveshare|tft154|mock]